Hirsutism can't be cured, but there are treatments to help control the condition.

 Combined oral contraceptive

-Combined contraceptive pills that contain drospirenone, such as Yasmin, suppress androgens (male sex hormones), therefore they can be used to treat hirsutism.
-Drospirenone is anti-androgenic, which means it prevents the androgens from working and so prevents excess hair growth.
+Combined contraceptive pills that contain drospirenone, such as Yasmin, suppress androgens (male sex hormones).
+This means they can be used to treat hirsutism.
+Drospirenone is anti-androgenic, which means it prevents the androgens from working, thereby preventing excess hair growth.

 Combined oral contraceptive pills are usually the first choice of treatment in premenopausal women, and are particularly useful if long-term treatment is necessary.

 Once the medication has treated your hirsutism, you should stop taking co-cyprindiol after three or four more 28-day cycles.
-This is because the risk of venous thromboembolism (a blood clot in a vein) is higher if you are taking co-cyprindiol than with other types of oral contraceptives.
+This is because the risk of venous thromboembolism (a blood clot) is higher if you are taking co-cyprindiol than with other types of oral contraceptives.

-Co-cyprindiol will not be suitable for you if you or anyone in your close family has a history of blood clots.
+Co-cyprindiol will not be suitable if you or anyone in your close family has a history of blood clots.

 If your hirsutism returns after you stop taking co-cyprindiol, your GP may recommend starting treatment with it again.
 Alternatively, you can try changing to a combined contraceptive pill.